Highlights of the Program

 - Sustaining protein expression for over a week, enabling one or two doses to reach effect

-- Translating two-dose vaccine efficacy into programs for cancer, fibrosis, autoimmune disease
+- Extending two-dose vaccine efficacy into programs for cancer, fibrosis, autoimmune disease

 Molly McGlaughlin